Sak-drago/IIITD_Interprator/README.md

 2. dac : no clue how to use it yet. :D
 3. cap : Most probably going to be for false.
 4. real: for true.
+5. if : if statement.
+6. yafir: else if statement.
+7. ya: else statement.
+8. for: for loop.
+9. while: while loop.

 ## Email ID shoutout:
 rishi23437@iiitd.ac.in